fgpv-vpgf/rcs/docs/service/quickref.rst

 data.
 Currently registration will accept ESRI feature service endpoints and WMS endpoints.

-More details are available on the `contract`_ page.
+More details are available on the :ref:`contract` page.